epimorphics/elda/docs/E1.3.0-SNAPSHOT/index.md

 the elda jar or when launching the jetty start jar:

     java -jar standalone.jar -Delda.spec=SPECS

-or (in the Elda directory):

-    java -Delda.spec=SPECS -jar start.jar

-where SPECS is one or more LDA specification files separated by commas.

 If you use `elda.spec`, then Elda ignores the default specification (the education LDA) wired into it.